OpenMined/PyDP/README.md

 ## Contributing

-If you'd like to contribute to this project please read these [guidelines](https://github.com/OpenMined/PyDP/blob/dev/contributing.md).
+If you'd like to contribute to this open source project please read these [guidelines](https://github.com/OpenMined/PyDP/blob/dev/contributing.md).

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.